Your Hospital Stay

 - On-site gift shops – Both Mountain View and Los Gatos campuses have gift shops and boutiques that sell daily newspapers, books, cards, flowers, plants and more — including specialty items for new mothers and newborns.

-- Complimentary services – We offer a variety of services to promote relaxation, relieve stress and care for your emotional health, including spiritual care services, music and art therapy, massage and more.
+- Complementary services – We offer a variety of services to promote relaxation, relieve stress and care for your emotional health, including spiritual care services, music and art therapy, massage and more.

 Because your comfort and well-being are important to us, we welcome your feedback at any point during your care.
 We’ll take the time to listen to you or your family members and respond with empathy and respect.
 Call or write the patient experience team at 650-962-5836 or firstname.lastname@example.org.